This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Hit the slopes in winter

-Although I didn’t’ visit Revelstoke, BC in the winter, it’s not hard to see that this small mountain town is a winter paradise!
+Revelstoke, BC is famous for the number of awesome things to do in the winter.
+It’s not hard to see that this small mountain town is a winter paradise!

 The Revelstoke Mountain Resort is the closest ski field to Revelstoke.
 In fact, it’s literally right in town and from anywhere in Revelstoke you’re no more than a 5 to 10-minute drive from the chair lifts!